w3c/webextensions/proposals/i18n-system-languages.md

 {
   "name": "getPreferredSystemLanguages",
   "type": "function",
-  "description": "Gets the preferred languages of the operating system.
-This is different from the languages set in the browser; to get those, use $(ref:i18n.getAcceptLanguages).", "parameters": [],
+  "description": "Gets the preferred locales of the operating system.
+This is different from the locales set in the browser; to get those, use $(ref:i18n.getAcceptLanguages).", "parameters": [],
   "returns_async": {
     "name": "callback",